WolfgangKonen/SACOBRA_Py/docs_local/source/overview.rst

 SACOBRA stands for **Self-Adjusting Constraint Optimization By Radial basis function Approximation**.
 It is used for numerical optimization and can handle an arbitrary number of inequality and/or equality constraints.

-SACOBRA was originally developed in R. This repository **SACOBRA_Py** contains the beta version of a Python port, which is simplified in code and up to 4 times faster than the R version.
+SACOBRA was originally developed in R. This repository **SACOBRA_Py** contains the beta version of a Python port, which is simplified in code and faster than the R version by a factor of 4 - 40.
 (The R-version of SACOBRA is available from `this GitHub repository <https://github.com/WolfgangKonen/SACOBRA>`_.)

 Documentation
 -----------------

 This documentation contains: